psqlpy-python/psqlpy/docs/components/transaction.md

 - `querystring`: Statement string.
 - `parameters`: List of list of parameters for the statement string.
 - `fetch_number`: rewrite default fetch_number.
 Default is 10.
-- `scroll`: make cursor scrollable or not.
-Default is like in `PostgreSQL`.
-- `prepared`: prepare querystring or not.

 From `Transaction` you can create new `Cursor` object which represents cursor in the `PostgreSQL`.
 [PostgreSQL Docs](https://www.postgresql.org/docs/current/plpgsql-cursors.html)